 Building a Kind and Supportive Community

 One aspect of the work we have done has really come from the kindness and support of our fans and followers.
 It became clear that we were on to something special as we really did try to make the page supportive and kind to the folks and things we post about.
 This came back to us in greater ways than we ever imagined.
-Once we really understood that we seemed to have done the impossible.
 We seemed to find a way to run a kind and positive experience using a social media platform.
 I give more credit to our fans and followers for doing this than I give to us.
 This really made us want to create some kind of online and in person community from the page.
-We have started offering free classes, events, and discussion groups for this person.
+We have started offering free classes, events, and discussion groups.
 We hosted an amazing Zoom event to celebrate Jim Henson's b-day in September, and thanks to all the amazing folks that helped us make this happen.
-We also started working with Karen Gottfried who is the sister of Arlene Gottfried
+We also started working with Karen Gottfried who is the sister of Arlene Gottfried on a project called Arlene Gottfried Legacy Project, which is a dream come true.

 Diverse and Multicultural Content